Chrischuck/Booketlist/README.md

 ## Booklist - 2019

 - [ ] Cannery Row - John Steinbeck
-- [ ] Extreme Ownership: How U.S. Navy SEALs Lead and Win - Jocko Willink
+- [ ] Extreme Ownership: How U.S. Navy SEALs Lead and Win - Jocko Willink & Leif Babin
 - [ ] The Origins of Political Order - Francis Fukuyama
 - [ ] War and Peace - Leo Tolstoy
 - [ ] A Farewell to Arms - Ernest Hemingway
-- [ ] Why Nations Fail: The Origins of Power, Prosperity, and Povert - Daron Acemoglu
+- [ ] Why Nations Fail: The Origins of Power, Prosperity, and Povert - Daron Acemoglu & James A. Robinson